-I was lucky enough to attend their second workshop which was on how to plan and plant a dye garden.
+I was lucky enough to attend their second workshop which was on .
 The morning started with introductions and an insight into Susan’s and Ashley’s backgrounds and how they came to the art and science of dyeing.

 Ashley then took us to, as he describes, the ‘compact and well established working dye garden’ where we were asked to wander and observe the plants.
 There was a noticeable abundance of insects hovering from plant to plant, taking advantage of the fluorescent purple spires of Viper’s bugloss towering over the garden’s entrance, to the lower growing buttons of yellow Dyer’s Chamomile.
 The heat of the day produced a scent of nature’s own flower perfume which heightened our senses.
 We were then introduced to Madder.
 Its weed like appearance similar to Cleavers (Galium aparine) could easily be overlooked.
 And yet when the mature root was exposed one could imagine how this ancient dye plant had been used throughout history to produce the brilliant orange and red hues.